Yes. You have access to a personal “My Workspace” for testing and experimentation.

 This workspace includes:

-The compute resources will reset at the first day of April each year.
+The compute resources will reset at the end of May each year.

 If you are employed, you must clearly state your institutional affiliation.

-If you are applying for a Bachelor’s (BA) or Master’s (MA) thesis project, your supervisor must apply for the application.
+If you are applying for a Bachelor’s or Master’s thesis project, your supervisor must apply for the application.

 You can receive an allocation for a maximum period of six (6) months according to HPC Forum policy.